goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/index.md

 In detail, with OAuth2 when a user accesses the application (known as the RP or Relying Party) via their browser, the RP then prepares a URL with parameters for the OpenID Provider (OP), which the users's browser is redirected to.
 The OP authenticates the user and generates an authorization code.
 The OP then redirects the client (the user's browser) back to the RP, along with that authorization code.
 In the background, the RP then sends that same authorization code in a request authenticated by the `client_id` and `client_secret` to the OP.
 Finally, the OP responds by sending an Access Token saying this user has been authorised (the RP is recommended to validate this token using cryptography) and optionally a Refresh Token.

+The image below shows a typical authorization code flow.

 ```mermaid
 sequenceDiagram
     participant user as User